ros2-rust/ros2_rust/docs/CONTRIBUTING.md

 ## Coding guidelines
 This section is not comprehensive, and conventions from the broader Rust community should be followed.

+If you're looking for resources to learn idiomatic Rust, a good starting point is https://github.com/mre/idiomatic-rust.

 Use `cargo clippy` to check that code is idiomatic.

 ### Documentation